lingeshwaran205/8-bit-CPU-Core-in-Verilog/README.md

 # Conclusion

+## 🎯 Conclusion

-This project demonstrates the design and implementation of a complete 8-bit Harvard inspired Architecture CPU using Verilog HDL.
+- This project demonstrates a complete implementation of an 8-bit CPU core using Verilog HDL, incorporating a structured datapath, FSM-based control unit, and custom instruction set architecture.

-It extends classical educational CPU models by introducing:

-- Separate instruction/data memories
-- Advanced ALU operations (POPCNT, THRESHOLD)
-- Multi-cycle FSM-based control logic
+- The design focuses on understanding real CPU behavior through a multi-cycle execution model, making it suitable for FPGA implementation and computer architecture learning.

 # References